cinemathequefr/Publications_cycles/data/PROG341 Septembre-novembre 2025/PROG341_GLOBAL/PROG341_LISTE_FILMS.md

   * Bullfight
   * Connection (The)
-  * Four Journeys into Mystic Time: Trans
+  * Four Journeys Into Mystic Time: Trans
   * Harlem Story
   * Ornette: Made in America
   * Portrait of Jason